reciples/reciples.github.io/_posts/2021-06-14-lemonmousselazy.md

 ### Appendix, Types and Artifact

 The proofs are left as an exercise for the reader.
-We're not proving sound nor completeness here.
+We're not proving soundness nor completeness here.
 We're too lazy for that.